miladyboy/wingman/tasks/Tasks.md

 - [x] Build the next version of my task manager.
 - [x] Fix frontend tests.
 - [x] Fix optimistic image preview bug
+- [x] When I add images in the web or send a new message, we should scroll to the bottom.